wp-plugins/constant-contact-forms-by-mailmunch/readme.txt

 Absolutely not.
 Constant Contact by MailMunch is designed with high performance and scalability in mind.
 It's completely asynchronous and hosted on Amazon's highly scalable infrastructure.
 Some of our customers have very high traffic websites.

-= How many more emails will list builder help me get? = Most people see a 100% to 500% growth in their email subscribers.
+= How many more emails will list builder help me get? = Most people see a 100% to 500% growth in their Constant Contact subscribers.

 == Other Notes ==